jamarphi/pen_engine/README.md

 The W key is used to pan the camera forward and the S key is used to pan the camera backwards.

 Click can be used to rotate the camera around on Windows and Linux, the space bar is used for Mac.

+The camera can also be moved using pen::PanLayerCamera(float x, float y, float z);

+The camera cam aimed using pen::LookLayerCamera(pen::Vec3 direction);

+Both of these functions do not require the camera to be enabled for automatic input using pen::Pen::HandleCameraInput() so if you want to use your own input keys then pen::Pen::HandleCameraInput() should be false.

 3D items can be transformed with: